GY208 Map Reading Spring 2020

 Additional Comments: No individual extra credit papers, projects, or activities will be allowed.
 Bonus points are embedded within the course.
 Use your time and energy to improve the scores on your work.

 Questions or problems: Please contact the professor.
 Asking questions is an extremely important part of the learning process.
 For course management questions, review the syllabus.
 Many of the questions are answered in this document.
-For additional assistance, send an e-mail and/or suggest a time for a Blackboard IM conference.
+For additional assistance, send an e-mail and/or suggest a time for a Skype for Business conference.
 Be sure to have your headset available.

 This syllabus is in no way binding.
 All information is subject to change.
 Any changes made by the professor will be announced to the class through e-mails or posting to the Announcements area.

-Class Schedule: Use the outline provided to complete the assigned readings and activities.
-Note that a tentative schedule is given.
+Class Schedule: Use the outline provided and the class shell on Blackboard to complete the assigned readings and activities.
+All lessons are available at the start of the course.
+You should work ahead of this schedule, because the tentative schedule shows only the closing dates.
+This is a final opportunity deadline, not the date for work to begin.
+Extra wiggle room is provided at the beginning, so work bunches near the end on the schedule.
+Get started right away and get ahead for the best learning experience.
 It is your responsibility to complete the assignments BEFORE the deadlines.
-You may complete the work ahead of schedule, but remember that the completion dates and times are FIRMLY SET!
+Remember that the completion dates and times are FIRMLY SET!
 All work must be completed by 11:55 p.m.
-Central Time, Tuesday, April 24, 2018.
+Central Time, Thursday, April 23, 2020.

 Course Outline and Due Dates: Work ahead and follow the indicated order for greatest efficiency and success!
-S18
+S20